MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nc-iddcx-pfn_iddcxswapchaininsystemmemory.md

 ---

 ## -description

+> [!NOTE]
+> Some information on this page relates to a pre-released product which may be substantially modified before it is commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 **PFN_IDDCXSWAPCHAININSYSTEMMEMORY** is a pointer to an OS callback function through which to determine whether swapchain buffers are allocated in system memory.